Alec13355/EITL/src/content/blog/what-is-a-landing-zone/index.md

 In short: a landing zone is your enterprise-scale blueprint for cloud adoption, enabling migration, modernization and innovation at scale.
 As one blog puts it:

-> "Azure landing zones are the output of a multi-subscription Azure environment that accounts for scale, security governance, networking, and identity.
-Azure landing zones enable application migration, modernization, and innovation at enterprise-scale in Azure."
+> Azure landing zones are the output of a multi-subscription Azure environment that accounts for scale, security governance, networking, and identity.
+Azure landing zones enable application migration, modernization, and innovation at enterprise-scale in Azure.

 ## Key Benefits